vti/amcrm/README.md

 #### Data Mapping

-Data from domain to the users is mapped by using DTOs (e.g. CustomerDetails).
+Data from domain to the users is mapped by using DTOs (e.g. CustomerSummary).

+## Notable Dependencies, Frameworks & Libraries

+[jooq](https://www.jooq.org/) — is a thin abstraction over SQL that by using code generations guarantees type safety ( e.g. typos in the column names, wrong type mapping etc).

+[armeria](https://armeria.dev) — is a Netty-based microservice framework that in addition to REST-like services allows to build RPCs systems (Thrift, gRPC).
+It is event-driven, supports different metrics & tracing collection and provides a useful documentation/playground service out of the box.

+[jcommander](https://jcommander.org/) — simplifies command line argument parsing.

+[rest-assured](https://rest-assured.io/) — DSL for building functional API tests.

+[jackson](https://github.com/FasterXML/jackson) — swiss-army knife for JSON/YAML processing.